• About

 different types of squash suitable to make mahshi sliced kousa

-• Calabaza Squash (Kousa): Kousa means squash in Arabic, but it means a particular type of squash.
+Calabaza Squash (Kousa): Kousa means squash in Arabic, but it means a particular type of squash.
 Kousa squash is the same as calabacitas squash (I've also seen it called calabaza squash or Mexican squash).
-It's little in size with yellow and green coloring.
+It's small in size with yellow and green coloring.
 If you can't find this particular type of squash at your grocery store, you can use two substitutes: large green zucchini or baby green zucchini.

-How To Make Ground Beef Zucchini Rice Casserole
+How To Make Beef Zucchini Rice

 sliced kousa and chopped onions in a bowl